Buoniconti May Have Spinal Cord Injury Cure Breakthrough

 The project now has 250 doctors, scientists, technicians, researchers and Marc as president.
 Despite being a quadriplegic, Marc leads fund-raising efforts, bringing in more than $350 million.

-Dr. Dalton Dietrich, The Miami Project’s scientific director, says “We have not cured paralysis by any means, but we think Schwann cells, plus other drugs that we’re working on…that combination approach, would provide even better function in the future.”
+Dr. Dalton Dietrich, The Florida Project’s scientific director, says “We have not cured paralysis by any means, but we think Schwann cells, plus other drugs that we’re working on…that combination approach, would provide even better function in the future.”

 The treatment he is referring to is one that uses a patient’s own cells to repair a damaged spinal cord.
 The cells are knnown as Schwann cells.